 The Club’s fortunes fluctuated in the period up to 1953 from which its present growth dates.
 Playing standards improved although it was some time before the club possessed a clubhouse.
-In the 1950s, Hirwaun like so many other clubs used a public house, the Glove Inn, as its headquarters.
-There the idea was born that Hirwaun R.F.C. should have its own clubhouse.
-Thanks to the efforts of a hard working committee, some of whom still serve the club, the clubhouse was opened in 1963.
+In the 1950s Hirwaun like so many other clubs used a public house, the Globe Inn, as its headquarters.
+There the idea was born the Hirwaun R.F.C. should have its own clubhouse.
+Thanks to the efforts of a hard-working committee, some of whom still serve the club, the clubhouse was opened in1963.
 Full membership of the Welsh Rugby Union followed in 1972, all the required standards, both on and off the field, having been satisfied.

 The Club’s badge has two elements; the tower in the middle represents one built by Crawshays, powerful iron masters in the area and also a name well known in Welsh rugby; the horses are a type bred locally called brocks, usually a blue rhone.

-Two Hirwaun life members are familiar faces of Wales.
-Dai Morris capped 34 times for Wales in sixties and seventies from Neath lives in the nearby village of Rhigos.
-The other is Keith Rowlands, Welsh Internationalist and British Lion, now on the W.R.U.
-Committee and one of its representatives on the International Board.
+Two Hirwaun life members are familiar faces in Wales.
+Dai Morris capped 34 times for Wales in the sixties from Neath and now lives in the nearby village of Rhigos.
+The other is Keith Rowlands, Welsh International and British Lion, now on the R.F.U. committee and one of its representatives on the International Board.

-We are grateful to Joe Burke, President of Hirwaun R.F.C. for these notes.
+We are grateful to Joe Burke, President of Hirwaun R.F.C. for these notes courtesy of Mansell Lloyd.